monktastic/no-more-contempt/scratch/intros.md

+We think that hating "bad people" is a sign of the good within us, but it's actually a sign of something _much darker_.

+---

+If you wish to defeat the evil in the world, you must first defeat the evil in your own mind.
+But why?

+---

 As much as we may want to defeat evil in the world, an aspect of our mind continually sabotages our efforts.
 Moreover, part of us _knows_ that we're doing this.
 This is extremely difficult to admit — but it is only by appreciating that very difficulty that we begin to see the astonishing trap in which nearly all of humanity is caught...

 ---